Call (888) 651-9785

 This 3.5-hour tour gives you the opportunity to stand on the hallowed ground of this legendary stadium, renovated to host the 2014 FIFA World Cup.
 Originally built to host the 1950 World Cup (during which Brazil suffered a devastating loss), it was the largest stadium in the world at that time and was officially named Estado Jornalista Mario Filho.

 Stroll around the empty stadium, normally full of up to 183,000 screaming fans.
-Enter the locker rooms, decorated with the jerseys of famous retired players, and enjoy access to the VIP press box.
+Enter the locker rooms, decorated with the jerseys of famous retired players, and enjoy access to the press room.

-At the conclusion of this futebol-fanatic tour, enjoy transportation back to your Rio hotel.
+At the conclusion of this soccer-fanatic tour, enjoy transportation back to your Rio hotel.

 As a big football enthusiast, this was the first tour I booked when I planned my holiday to Brazil.